reitwiec/bakingConverter/README.md

 # Baking Converted
-This is a simple and responsive 'Baking Converter'.
+This is a simple and responsive `Baking Converter`.
 Makes use of bootstrap.